- Start date:

 Integrated financial markets and global businesses contribute significantly to modern banking, which is inseparable from international finance.

-This programme gives you a comprehensive overview of central issues in banking and international finance, with an understanding of the forces that sway financial markets as well as the theories underlying commercial and international banking.
+This course gives you a comprehensive overview of central issues in banking and international finance, with an understanding of the forces that sway financial markets as well as the theories underlying commercial and international banking.
 You’ll gain knowledge and skills that can be practically applied, and put them to the test in real-life scenarios through practical exercises.

 You will learn from highly qualified tutors with research and consultancy expertise in credit, banking and finance.
 A strong research culture and excellent links with industry, commerce and professional bodies will give you the rare opportunity to gain a real understanding of the current challenges and issues facing the world’s international financial institutions.

 As a student, you will be able to access the knowledge of our advanced specialist research units, which also have strong links with leading institutions in the US, Europe and Asia.
 These include the Centre for Advanced Studies in Finance (CASIF), the International Banking Institute (IBI) and the Credit Management Research Centre (CMRC).
 This research makes an important contribution to your learning on the MSc Banking and International Finance; you will benefit from a curriculum that is informed by the latest knowledge and critical thinking.

 - Course content

-This programme develops your knowledge of international finance and business to an advanced level.
+This course develops your knowledge of international finance and business to an advanced level.

 You’ll develop your existing skills in quantitative data analysis, applying financial methods and theories to solve complex business problems.
 You will examine the global financial sector as you study corporate finance, international business finance and commercial banking.

 You will be able to gain specialist knowledge with your choice of optional modules in a range of subject areas, including international investment, economics of globalisation and risk and insurance.

 Throughout the course we support you to develop the professional skills that will be critical for a successful career in the financial services.